ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

 An example of such techniques is a two-phase lock relay bridge.
 Two-phase locking (2PL) is a concurrency control method that guarantees serializability.
 The protocol utilizes locks, applied by a DLT transaction to data/assets, which may block other DLT transactions from accessing the same data/assets during the transaction's life.
 This protocol requires support for DLT transaction receipts signaling DLT transaction lifecycle completeness.
 This approach requires a relay server (network) between the two DLTs which interacts with the locking/unlocking smart contracts on each of the DLTs.
 Since both DLTs operate the same DLT protocol the relay server can be a node on both networks which does not introduce further security assumptions.

-**[D6]**	When transactions connect one DLT with another DLT for the purpose of in-teroperating assets or data across BPIs, and the DLTs use different DLT Protocols, the DLTs utilized in a BPI SHOULD support asset and data locking techniques to prevent double-spend/usage of assets.
+**[D6]**	When transactions connect one DLT with another DLT for the purpose of interoperating assets or data across BPIs, and the DLTs use different DLT Protocols, the DLTs utilized in a BPI SHOULD support asset and data locking techniques to prevent double-spend/usage of assets.

 An example of such techniques are Atomic Swap protocols.
 An atomic swap is a DLT smart contract technology that enables the exchange of one DLT asset for another without using centralized intermediaries, such as exchanges.